bitrise-io/devcenter/_articles/en/testing/running-detox-tests-on-bitrise.md

 * Xcode 8.3 or newer version with Xcode command line tools.
 * A working React Native app.

 [Install and set up Detox for your project](https://github.com/wix/detox/blob/master/docs/Introduction.GettingStarted.md#getting-started).
 You will need to install Homebrew, Node.js and applesimutils, as well as the Detox command line tools.
 Add Detox to your project and then create and run Detox tests locally.
+If you have an Android app, go through [this guide](https://github.com/wix/Detox/blob/master/docs/Introduction.Android.md) after the initial setup process.

 Once you are done, you can test your Detox-configured project on Bitrise.

 ## Running a Detox test

 {% include message_box.html type="important" title="Video recording with Detox" content="Video recording with Detox does NOT work on Bitrise.
 [Detox requires hardware acceleration](https://github.com/wix/Detox/blob/master/docs/APIRef.Artifacts.md#video-recording-issues-on-ci) but our machines - on which your build's virtual machine runs - do not have physical GPUs.
 Therefore you cannot enable hardware acceleration on them. "%}